-Overall employment at KU Law was 93.1 percent for the Class of 2019.
-This represents the sixth consecutive year of overall employment at or above 90 percent.
+Overall employment at KU Law was 93.1% for the Class of 2020.
+This represents the seventh consecutive year of overall employment at or above 90%.

-This includes 86.3 percent of the class who landed positions that were Bar Passage-Required or JD-Advantage jobs that were also Full-Time and Long-Term — jobs that we regard as the highest quality positions for new graduates.
+This includes 83.3% of the class who landed positions that were Bar Passage-Required or JD-Advantage jobs that were also Full-Time and Long-Term — jobs that we regard as the highest quality positions for new graduates.

 Where our graduates go

 While many of our students and graduates choose to work in communities throughout Kansas or in the Kansas City metropolitan region, our students and graduates come from and work across the U.S. and abroad.
-Graduates in the classes of 2014-2019 accepted positions in at least 30 states, including California, Texas, Colorado, New York and Washington, D.C, as well as taking positions overseas from Belgium to Beijing.
+Graduates in the past five years accepted positions in at least 30 states.
 Our loyal alumni are found in all 50 states and around the globe, including in China, Japan, Korea, the Netherlands and Saudi Arabia.

 ABA statement on employment data